2. Strive HI Index

 For high schools, readiness is weighted more heavily as these students are wrapping up their secondary education.
 The Index will use performance on a CCRA, the four-year and five-year graduation rate, and the college-going rate.

-- Achievement Gap: The Achievement Gap indicators measure the achievement gap between student subgroups and how well a school is narrowing those gaps over time.
+- Achievement Gap: The Achievement Gap indicators measure the achievement gap between high-needs students (low income, English language learners, special education) and their non-high-needs peers.

 Coming with results for School Year 2015-16, a number of changes to the index will reconfigure weights for elementary, middle and high schools.
 View this overview.